nucleus-angular/rest/README.md

 It is quite a few files however you should be mining and combining your javascript files (even libraries that you are including).
 That being said, at some point before 1.0, I will have a build process that will min and combine those files into one for easier inclusion.

+## Documentation

+There is a <a href="#quick-guide-work-in-progress">Quick Guide</a> available at the bottom of this README.
+There is also documentation that is generated from the docblocks comments in the code that is available at http://nadocs.ryanzeclabs.com/rest

 ## LICENSE

 MIT